 Place lentils in a medium-sized bowl and fill with water.
 Use your hand to swirl the dal around until the water becomes murky.
 Tip the bowl to take out the excess water and repeat until the water runs clear.
 Remove any debris and strain the excess water.

 In a large pot, add dal and 3 1/4 cups of water.
 Bring this to a boil.
 Reduce the heat to low and cover, leaving the lid slightly open.
 Cook the dal for 40 minutes, stirring occasionally.
 Use a slotted spoon to remove the white scum that rises to the top of the pan.

 Pressure cook the masoor dal with 2 cups water for 2-3 minutes or until well cooked and slightly mushy.
 Set aside.

 In another large pan, heat oil over medium-high heat.
 Once hot, add the cumin seeds and sauté for about 15 seconds.
 Add the onions and sauté until slightly golden, about 5-7 minutes.
 Add the garlic and ginger and continue to sauté until the raw smell disappears, about 10-15 seconds.
 Add the tomatoes, green chilli, and dry spice powders (red chilli, turmeric, cumin, coriander) except the garam masala.
 Cook until soft and you see the oil leaving the sides, about 3 minutes.

-Stir in the cooked dal and about 2 cups of water.
+Stir the cooked dal into the tadka and add 2 cups of water.
 Stir well and bring to a simmer.

 Lower the heat and add the salt.
 Simmer this dal, stirring often, for at least 5 minutes or until you achieve the desired consistency.